Music to accompany a Revolution

 - It’s about choice

-- A reminder about the futility of protest without vision of a new order
+- The futility of protest without vision of a new order

 - For More Information